 AKG is well known in the recording world for its high-quality microphones.
 The AKG C214 is one of their more affordable overhead mics that can deliver quality recordings.
 It is incredibly versatile, and you can use this mic with almost all instruments.
 Be it drums, vocals, or flute, the C214 will deliver without question.

 This microphone can function in both the studio and live settings and has a high pass filter that can cut down on unwanted low-frequency sounds.
-It has a double mesh grid that increases the durability of it without sacrificing any quality of sound.
+It has a double mesh grid that increases its durability without sacrificing any quality of sound.

 The only drawback of this microphone is that it is a bit hefty.
 Simply put, this is among the best condenser mics for drum overhead.